TheOdinProject/curriculum/nodeJS/authentication/authentication_basics.md

 ### Securing passwords with bcrypt

 Now, let's go back and learn how to securely store user passwords so that if anything ever goes wrong, or if someone gains access to our database, our user passwords will be safe.
-This is *insanely* important, even for the simplest apps, but luckily it's also really simple to set up.
+This is *insanely* important, even for the most basic apps.

 First `npm install bcryptjs`.
 There is another module called `bcrypt` that does the same thing, but it is written in C++ and is sometimes a pain to get installed.
 The C++ `bcrypt` is technically faster, so in the future it might be worth getting it running, but for now, the modules work the same so we can just use `bcryptjs`.